UnlimitedDrip/ProjectPinecone/Reports/report5.md

 - **Sergio -** Based on the feedback from the professor, came up with some potential solutions for the display of our data.
 - **TJ -** Was also present for discussion with professor, did brainstorming particularly related to how the project could be restructured rather than scrapped altogether
 ## **2. Project retrospective**
-- **Appreciations:** The team bounced back quickly from a major setback.
+- **Appreciations:** Aaron, The team bounced back quickly from a major setback.
 - **Successes:** We decided on a project that we could actually achieve as a team.
 - **Failures:** The group was unaware of the intricacies of the original project, so we had to give up on it.
 - **Barriers:** ignorance in regard to extensions, lack of experience with web scraping.